ThePacielloGroup/cupper/content/patterns/API/filepond-instance.md

 ## Events

-Filepond exposes the following events, they're the same as the callback methods.
+FilePond exposes the following events, they're the same as the callback methods.
 The event `detail` property will contain the relevant event information.
 We can subscribe to them by listing on the root node.

 ```js
 const pond = document.querySelector('.filepond--root');